Marco-42/Uni-Projects/README.md

-# G05-Public
+# Uni-Projects
-Group five's public repository for data elaboration codes.
-SF2 course - BSc Physics at UNIPD
+Public repository for codes projects made for the BSc Physics degree at UNIPD